zkhanami/Discover-LabVIEW-Learn-by-doing/README.md

 # Discover LabVIEW: Learn by doing - Online Workshop

 Welcome to the **Discover LabVIEW: Learn by doing** online workshop!
-This repository contains all the code examples using in the course.
+This repository contains all the code examples used in the course.